 Ride Headquarters.
-HQ is the scenic Schreiner University in Kerrville, however we will have two different start locations as described below.
+HQ is the scenic Schreiner University in Kerrville.
 Consistent with our relaxed approach, we do not have a “mass start”.
 We do encourage riders to get on the road before 9ish, since our rest stop operating hours are based on riders starting at 8ish.
 Rest stop hours will be shown on the maps.
 At the start points, make new friends or meet up with old ones and ride at your own pace.

 1) Maps and cue sheets will be sent to all registrants by approximately 3 weeks before the tour.
 We are finding that people increasingly do not want the 10 or so pages of paper that end up getting thrown away.
 (And yes, frankly it has gotten really expensive!)
 Save a tree and print the ones you really want if you need them.

 2) More and more people are using GPS files on their smartphones or with a GPS computer like Garmin or Wahoo.
 In your on-line confirmation, we will provide download links to all routes at ridewithgps.com.
 RidewithGPS does not require users to register or pay any additional fees, freely permits downloading gpx & tcx format files to multiple GPS-compatible cycling computers, and is easy to update if/when routes change.